Domestic violence and abusive relationships

 What are the signs of domestic violence?

-- they have lost their confidence or are unusually quiet
+- They have lost their confidence or are more quiet than usual.

-- they often talk about their partner’s bad temper or jealousy (they might regularly accuse the other of flirting or being unfaithful)
+- They often talk about their partner’s bad temper or jealousy.

-- the children seem afraid of the person or are very withdrawn or anxious
+- Their children seem afraid of the person or show withdrawn or anxious behaviour.

 What are the effects of domestic violence?

-People affected by domestic violence can feel scared, anxious, have trouble sleeping, have trouble concentrating, lose confidence and feel isolated.
-If you are living in an abusive relationship, you might find yourself changing your behaviour or avoiding certain topics around the person.
+You might find yourself changing your behaviour or avoiding certain topics around the person.
 You may feel like you deserve the abuse or that you are to blame.
-But you are never to blame for someone else’s behaviour.
+But remember, you are never to blame for someone else’s behaviour.

-Besides physical injuries, people in an abusive relationship are also at risk of sexually transmitted infections (STIs).
+As well as physical injuries, people in an abusive relationship may also be at risk of sexually transmitted infections (STIs).

 Domestic violence can increase the risk of developing mental health disorders such as depression, deliberate self-harm and post-traumatic stress disorder (PTSD).